pavlidischrs/pavlidischrs.github.com/_posts/2017-10-4-proactiveMachines.md

 ## Future Work

-One issue of the detection module is that if you monitor an image with a big angle (which means that the markers are not aligned horizontally and vertically), it extracts a part of the inner image.
-This issue could be managed with an affine transformation of the image.
-Since the transformed image will be warped we expect that network performance will be decreased.
-To resolve this issue we will use the so-called **[1] Spatial Transformer Network** to retain the accuracy of our classification.
+In order to extract the image from the inside of the markers, we apply an affine transformation, which warps the inner image.
+Since our model is not trained in warped images, the network performance will decrease.
+To resolve this issue we will train a **[1] Spatial Transformer Network** in a distorted MNIST database, which we expect to give us better results.

 [1] Jaderberg, Max, Karen Simonyan, and Andrew Zisserman.
 "Spatial transformer networks."
 Advances in Neural Information Processing Systems.
 2015.